martinpoljak/object-mapper/README.md

     # is false, so will continue to second and then to third hash where
     # :a will return :e which is correct and therefore it will
     # be returned

+This example is slightly non-sense for practical use, of sure, but demonstrates how selector works well.

 Second available reductor is *all* which simply returns all results of method calls for each hash (in array):